DIRECTOR, ZSFG MEDICAL STAFF SERVICES (0931, MANAGER III)

 The stated desired qualifications listed below may be used to identify job finalists at the end of the selection process after candidates are referred for selection:

-- Certification as a Certified Professional Medical Services Management (CPMSM) issued by the National Association of Medical Staff Services (NAMSS)
+- Certification as a Certified Professional Medical Services Management (CPMSM) OR Certified Provider Credentialing Specialist (CPCS) issued by the National Association of Medical Staff Services (NAMSS)

 - Experience managing a hospital Medical Staff Services office